 TrustFactory Root and Issuing CA Private Keys are generated, activated and stored in Hardware Security Modules.
 Private Key transfer into or from a cryptographic module is performed in secure manner under multi-person control.

-Private Keys must never exist in plain text outside of a cryptographic module.
+Private Keys are never allowed to exist in plain text outside of a cryptographic module.

 6.2.7 Private Key Storage on Cryptographic Module